-To be more than a human means to be more than his brain, to be more than the cognitive self, it means to be her instinct, to be like an AI machine, programmed by the body memories, free from desire, control or will.
+To be more than a human means to be more than his brain, to be more than the cognitive self.
+It means to be her instinct, to be like an AI machine, programmed by the body’s memories, free from desire, control or will.
 Artificial Intelligence (AI) is intelligence that man-made machines exhibit, mimicking the human brain, capable of learning and problem-solving.
-Despite the fact that AI is applied to the cognitive functions, its automatic behaviour is what belongs to the body, which the contemporary man has lost touch with, way too profoundly recently, I think(feel).
+Although AI is applied to cognitive functions, its automatic behaviour belongs to the body, which contemporary man has lost touch with way too profoundly recently, I think(feel).

-The vast array of artworks in the exhibition did establish some strong links between each other, pointing to these aspects of the human, which AI has the biggest potential to reveal, as in a way, the reason we have created AI, was to learn more about the human brain.
+The vast array of artworks in the exhibition established some strong links between each other, pointing to these aspects of the human, which AI has the biggest potential to reveal, as, in a way, we created AI to learn more about the human brain.
 As a result, most of the artworks in the exhibition involved the viewer’s participation and interaction with the work displayed.
-The viewer felt being recognised by the other, not only by the living being, but also a machine.
+The viewer felt recognised by the other, not only by the living being but also by a machine.
 One of the most explored themes was ways of looking, seeing or knowing, and also the nature and agency of human memory.
-What I have understood myself, is that what we see is what we are programmed to see and so the human experience acts as an AI algorithm.
+I have understood that what we see is what we are programmed to see, so the human experience acts as an AI algorithm.

-Artist Ben Grosser’s Computers Watching Movies, was computationally produced, using a software employing computer vision algorithms and artificial intelligence routines so that the system retained to some extent its free will.
-As the system’s moves were guided by the programming, so was the audience, under the delusion that human beings have control over their thinking, invited to draw upon their own visual memory of a scene, when they watched it, and reflect once more what they actually feel, when they decide what to watch, when they do so.
-On the other hand, Nexus Studios collaborated with artist Memo Akten and together presented Learning to See, the work which pointed the audience towards ideas of how the computer interprets their image.
-Allowing the visitors to manipulate the images, this collaborative work revealed to one that a computer can see only what it already knows, just like us, humans.
+Artist Ben Grosser’s Computers Watching Movies was computationally produced, using software employing computer vision algorithms and artificial intelligence routines so that the system retained, to some extent, its free will.
+As the system’s moves were guided by the programming, so was the audience, under the delusion that human beings have control over their thinking, invited to draw upon their own visual memory of a scene when they watched it and reflect once more on what they actually feel, when they decide what to watch when they do so.
+On the other hand, Nexus Studios collaborated with artist Memo Akten.
+They together presented Learning to See, the work which pointed the audience towards ideas of how the computer interprets their image.
+Allowing the visitors to manipulate the images, this collaborative work revealed that a computer can see only what it already knows, just like humans.

-Artist and designer Es Devlin, collaborating with Ross Goodwin and Google Arts and Culture a well, created PoemPortraits, a social sculpture that invites the visitor to donate a single word, which then is incorporated by an algorithm, which creates a two-line poem, including words also by other visitors.
-Having been trained on 20 million words before the exhibition, at the end of the show a collective PoemPortrait was generated from every contribution among the audience.
+Artist and designer Es Devlin, collaborating with Ross Goodwin and Google Arts and Culture a well, created PoemPortraits.
+This social sculpture invites the visitor to donate a single word, which is then incorporated by an algorithm, which creates a two-line poem, including words from other visitors.
+Having been trained on 20 million words before the exhibition, at the end of the show, a collective PoemPortrait was generated from every contribution among the audience.